-The goal is to promote investee companies' sustainability, in particular compliance with the principles of the UN Global Compact initiative, and with the UN's declarations on human rights, environment and anti-corruption that the initiative is based on, as well as with the ILO's declarations on labour conventions and rights, and OECD Guidelines for Multinational Enterprises.
+The goal is to promote target companies' sustainability, in particular compliance with the principles of the Global Compact initiative, and with the UN's declarations on human rights, environment and anti-corruption that the initiative is based on, as well as with the ILO's declarations on labour conventions and rights.
 MAM considers it important to take sustainability factors broadly into account in business.
 MAM is, in principle, in favour of general meeting proposals that promote sustainability, adaptation to climate change and mitigation of climate risk in accordance with MAM's Principles of Responsible Investment.

-4.8 Dialogue with other shareholders and stakeholders
+5. Contact with other shareholders and stakeholders

-Dialogue with other shareholders primarily takes place in general meetings and investor meetings.
-MAM cannot, as a rule, comment on its investment decisions due to possible market reactions or conflicts of interest.
+Contact with other shareholders primarily takes place in general meetings and investor meetings.
+MAM cannot, as a general rule, comment on its investment decisions due to possible market reactions or conflicts of interest.

-5. Engagement in other asset classes
+6. Engagement in other asset classes

-Engagement in other asset classes is pursued through the same methods and principles as in direct listed equity engagement, i.e. through portfolio managers' dialogue with the company or fund manager and participation in roadshows and investor meetings, as well as the service provider's pooled engagement activities.
+Active ownership in other asset classes is pursued through the same methods and principles as in direct listed equity engagement, i.e. through portfolio managers' dialogue with the company or fund manager and participation in roadshows and investor meetings, as well as the service provider's pool engagement activities.
 In private equity investments engagement also takes place trough board work and active participation in the companies' development.